 When the construction company obtains the Request for Proposal, they will go over its contents, such as the specifications required by the company that will be needed to complete the project.
 They will also become familiar with how their bid will be evaluated and graded.
 The Request for Proposal will also tell the construction company the type of jobs that will be required, and also a list of when each milestone needs to be reached.
 After reading all of this, the construction company can decide if they can, indeed, complete the project.
 If they can, they will place a bid.

-The Request for Proposal, is also known as a formally solicited proposal.
+The Request for Proposal is also known as a formally solicited proposal.
 It will contain a detailed listing of all specifications that will be required to do the job.
 These are what the buyer will purchase from the seller.
 The Request for Proposal will also often have instructions on how to properly fill out the proposal.
-Request for Proposals are only given out to businesses that can actually fulfill the requirements of the job at hand, and complete it successfully.
+Request for Proposals is only given out to businesses that can actually fulfill the requirements of the job at hand and complete it successfully.

 Fundamentals of Composing a Proposal